 The Philippines tabled pledges and commitments in support of its candidacy for membership for the period 2016-2018 on 15 October 2015.

-At an international level, the Philippines made commitments to: foster cooperation with states to make the Council more efficient; bridge national, regional, and international human rights goals and standards; be sensitive to challenges that impact on human rights; support the right to development; actively engage with the Treaty Bodies, Special Procedures, and the UPR; and work closely with OHCHR on initiatives in areas such as trafficking and human rights education and training.
+At an international level, the Philippines made commitments to: foster cooperation with states to make the Council more efficient; bridge national, regional, and international human rights goals and standards; enhance the domestic implementation of all human rights treaty obligations and programmes; be a voice for vulnerable groups, including migrants, women and children; be sensitive to challenges that impact on human rights; support the right to development; actively engage with the Treaty Bodies, Special Procedures, and the UPR; continuing to support the important work of national human rights institutions; and work closely with OHCHR on initiatives in areas such as trafficking and human rights education and training.

 Domestically, the Philippines pledged to: implement all human rights treaty obligations, realise the UN Millennium Development Goals, support policies that address the concerns of migrants and children, and support the work of NHRIs.